Not seeing items you’ve added? Sign in

 - Properly tighten the harness and perform the Pinch Test.

 - Secure your child in their seat once again.
-Buckle the harness WITHOUT tightening it.
-Perform the Pinch Test again.
+Buckle the harness without tightening it and perform the Pinch Test once more.

 If the harness passes the pinch test without the coat, then the coat is acceptable.
-If the harness does not pass the Pinch Test after the coat has been removed, then the coat is too bulky and should not be worn under the harness.
+If it does not, then the coat is too bulky and should not be worn under the harness.

 Warm Alternatives for Chilly Rides